Frequently Asked Questions

 People choose whether or not to participate in clinical trials for various reasons, including:

-- Gaining early access to treatments being studied for safety and effectiveness
+- Gaining early access to investigational medication

 - Contributing to medical research

-- Potentially helping future generations of people
+- Potentially helping future generations of patients diagnosed with primary hyperoxaluria

 Talk to your doctor if you are interested in participating in a clinical trial.